 - Plant the Anthurium Papillilaminum plant in well-draining soil with plenty of nutrients.

-- You do not have to add fertilizer every time you repot the Anthurium Papillilaminum plant if you have added fertilizer recently.
+- If you have added fertilizer recently, you do not have to add fertilizer every time you repot the Anthurium Papillilaminum plant.

 What is the ideal spot for placing an Anthurium Papillilaminum plant?